TomHarrop/asw-gbs-genome-paper/md/results.md

 ### Genetic variation is not associated with parasitism by *M. hyperodae*

 To detect large-effect variants associated with susceptibility to parasitism by *M. hyperodae*, we genotyped weevils that had also been tested for the presence of a parasitoid larva.
-We used a total of 200 individuals, collected from Lincoln and Ruakura (Table 3), because of the decline in parasitism rate recorded at these locations [@tomasettoIntensifiedAgricultureFavors2017].
+We used a total of 200 individuals, collected from Lincoln and Ruakura (Table 3), because of declines in parasitism rate recorded at these locations [@tomasettoIntensifiedAgricultureFavors2017].
-The weevils were examined for a parasitoid larva and genotyped at the same loci used for the geographical survey.
+The weevils were examined for a parasitoid larva and genotyped at the same loci used for the geographical diversity survey.
 After filtering and pruning sites in linkage disequilibrium, we used 19,482 SNPs for PCA and DAPC in 95 parasitised inviduals and 84 individuals where a parasitoid was not detected (Table 3).
 We did not detect any genetic differentiation associated with the presence of a parasitoid, either within populations or between populations, or any evidence of skewed allele frequencies in these groups using BayeScan (lowest *Q*-value 0.97).